AkaMrTired/Chores-App/chores-app/README.md

 To make http requests, axios is used.

 ## Project setup
-To set up this project for yourself, you will need to git clone git@github.com:AkaMrTired/Chores-App.git Install the relevant dependencies with npm install.
+To set up this project for yourself, you will need to "git clone git@github.com:AkaMrTired/Chores-App.git" Install the relevant dependencies with npm install.
 Ensure you have an emailjs account and firebase account; set up the .env with the detail below.
 To link it with the back-end, you should following instructions on https://github.com/coramarcu/chores-app-back-end.